farlee2121/Fake-StrongTargets/README.md

 # Fake.Targets.Strong
-Refer to [FAKE](https://fake.build/) targets by reference, not strings, to increase compiler safety.
+Improve compiler safety by refering to [FAKE](https://fake.build/) targets as values, not strings.

 ## Example